We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 “The main benefit of online group therapy is convenience.
-It provides treatment opportunities for people who are otherwise unable to devote the time to attending in-person,” says Jeremy Barnett, LMH, CASAC, an expert at Help.org.”In addition, online group therapy is more accessible for someone who may be unable to leave the house for any reason, such as depression, anxiety, or other mental health issues.”
+It provides treatment opportunities for people who are otherwise unable to devote the time to attending in-person,” says Jeremy Barnett, LMH, CASAC, an expert at Help.org.

-Online group therapy could be useful for anyone exploring their therapy options, especially if they feel uncomfortable about meeting one-to-one with a therapist, or if they function best when surrounded by peers.
+Online group therapy could be useful for anyone exploring their therapy options, especially if they feel uncomfortable about meeting one-on-one with a therapist, or if they function best when surrounded by peers.

-“Group therapy is a great choice for many people, as you can receive the benefit of therapy paired with the peer support of interacting with others who share similar problems and struggles,” says Patterson.
+“Group therapy is a great choice for many people, as you can receive the benefit of therapy paired with the peer support of interacting with others who share similar problems and struggles,” Patterson says.
 “People in group therapy settings like how they can gain different types of feedback from the therapist and other group members.”

 It’s also worth noting that online group therapy might be a cost-effective option for anyone who is unsure if they can afford treatment.